pragmint/open-practices/practices/use-data-generation-tools.md

-# Use Data Generation Tools
+# Use Data-generation Tools

+[When you/your team/developers do XYZ (run different types of tests?), they need to generate complex data types or data rows, to provide the system with a wide range of scenarios.
+But generating this complex data is...error-prone/time-consuming/burdensome/etc.]

-Data generation tools reduce the complexity of generating complex data types or data rows.
+Data-generation tools reduce the complexity of generating complex data types or data rows.
+[These tools are helpful when running isolated or integrated tests.]

 *Isolated Tests:* When a need arises use a simple [factory method](https://refactoring.guru/design-patterns/factory-method) or factory library like [Fishery](https://github.com/thoughtbot/fishery) to improve the maintainability and readability.

-*Integrated Tests:* Integrated Tests will usually need more data management.
-There are many good tools for this.
-For example:
+*Integrated Tests:* Integrated tests will usually need more data management.
+There are many good tools for test data management, including but not limited to:
 - [RedGate](https://www.red-gate.com/)
 - [dbForge](https://www.devart.com/)
 - [SSDT](https://learn.microsoft.com/en-us/sql/ssdt/sql-server-data-tools?view=sql-server-ver17)

-These are just examples, it is recommended to research many different tool options before committing to them.

 ## When to Experiment

-You are a Developer and need to ensure that test data is easily managed so that you can maintain a high quality developer experience and retain the users positive experience.
+- You are a developer and need to ensure that test data is easily managed so that you can maintain a high-quality developer and user experience.

 ## How to Gain Traction

-First, bring up the need you have for data generation tools with your team so you can gain consensus and ensure you are thinking of everyone's needs.
+### Start With Collaboration
+First, bring the team together and explain your rationale for needing to use data-generation tools.
+Listen to the feedback and ask the team to express their needs.
+Consider many perspectives before making any decisions.

 Suggest a few tools and discuss different options with your team while being understanding of the needs of your DevOps and DBA teams.